NotDarkn/ultradocs/docs/speedrun-tech.md

   </tr>
   <tr>
     <td>
-      Quickly swapping back to the Marksman allows you to add more coins after a railcoin.
+      Quickly swapping back to the Marksman allows you to add more coins after a <a href="#railcoins">railcoin</a>.
     </td>
     <td width="100px">
       TBA (To Be Added)